Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 The preceding paragraphs describe [SRE] processes at a basic level and in the ideal.
-Nonetheless, several terms here (those that are links or in *italics* in the paragraphs above) require elaboration.
+Nonetheless, several terms here (those that are links in the paragraphs above) require elaboration.
 In addition, there are also many practical matters which can serve to complicate the basic process.
 These details are addressed in the remaining sections.